gkamisli/kaggle-car-insurance/README.md

 - However, it creates more noise to the models and decreased the accuracy/F1 score.
 So, keeping those features as it is results better.

 Categorical features:
-- Predictive models need an numerical encoding for string data (e.g. one-hot encoding, word vectors with embeddings, ordinal representation); hence, categorical columns are converted into one-hot encoding representation.
+- Predictive models need numerical encodings for string data (e.g. one-hot encoding, word vectors with embeddings, ordinal representation); hence, categorical columns are converted into one-hot encoding representation.

 ### **2. Model Selection**